jlord/balrog/README.md

 </div>
 ```

-Additionally, the class `end-of-pages` is applied when there is not a previous or next page.
+Additionally, the class `end-of-pages` is applied when there is not a previous or next page. _If you do not include a partials directory, it will default to generating 1 blog post feed page with all posts._

 #### Posts, Meta Data